Willed Body FAQs

 Your body will be cremated.

 Yes.
 The individual you designate to receive your cremains should be advised of your wishes and should keep us informed of their current address and telephone number.
 You would specify this request in box 33 of the Anatomical Gift Donation form or in box 16 of the Anatomical Gift Update form.
+Your family does NOT have to wait until the memorial service to receive your cremains.
+They will be notified by letter when your cremains are ready for return.

 You may choose to have your cremains scattered at sea during a memorial service honoring all donors.
 Your NOK or responsible person will be sent an invitation to the memorial service, after you have completed your teaching program.
 You would specify this request in box 33 of the Anatomical Gift Donation form or in box 16 of the Anatomical Gift Update form.